Mostar: Bosnian War

 After Bosnia and Herzegovina declared independence from Yugoslavia in April 1992, the town was besieged by the Yugoslav People's Army (JNA), following clashes between the JNA and Croat forces.
 The Croats were organized into the Croatian Defence Council (HVO) and were joined by a sizable number of Bosniaks.
 The JNA artillery periodically shelled neighbourhoods outside of their control from early April.

 On 7 June the Croatian Army (HV) launched an offensive code named Operation Jackal, the objective of which was to relieve Mostar and break the JNA siege of Dubrovnik.
 The offensive was supported by the HVO, which attacked the Army of Republika Srpska (VRS) positions around Mostar.
 By 12 June the HVO secured the western part of the city and by 21 June the VRS was completely pushed out from the eastern part.
 Numerous religious buildings and most of the city's bridges were destroyed or severely damaged during the fighting.
 Among them were the Catholic Cathedral of Mary, Mother of the Church, the Franciscan Church and Monastery, the Bishop's Palace and 12 out of 14 mosques in the city.
 After the VRS was pushed from the city, the Serbian Orthodox Žitomislić Monastery and the Cathedral of the Holy Trinity were demolished.

 Throughout late 1992, tensions between Croats and Bosniaks increased in Mostar.
 In early 1993 the Croat–Bosniak War escalated and by mid-April 1993 Mostar had become a divided city with the western part dominated by HVO forces and the eastern part controlled by the Army of the Republic of Bosnia and Herzegovina (ARBiH).
 Fighting broke out in May when both sides of the city came under intense artillery fire.
 The city was divided along ethnic lines, with a number of offensives taking place, resulting in a series of stalemates.
 The Croat–Bosniak conflict ended with the signing of the Washington Agreement in 1994, and the Bosnian War ended with the Dayton Agreement in 1995.
 Around 2,000 people died in Mostar during the war.

 Two wars (Serb forces versus Bosniak and Croatian and Croat-Bosniak war) left Mostar physically devastated and ethno-territorially divided between a Croat-majority west bank (with ca. 55,000 residents) and a Bosniak-majority old City and east bank (with ca. 50,000 residents), with the frontline running parallel to the Neretva River.
 Most Serbs had fled the city.

 Post-war developments

-Since the end of the wider war in 1995, great progress has been made in the reconstruction of the city of Mostar.
+Since the end of the wider war in 1995, great progress has been made in the reconstruction of the city of Mostar under the European Union Administration of the City of Mostar (EUAM).
 Over 15 million dollars has been spent on restoration.